Tessa Gräfin von Walderdorff

 Countess Tessa June von Walderdorff (Tessa June Gräfin von Walderdorff; born 20 February 1994), also known by her married name Tessa Hilton, is an American socialite, model, and real estate broker.
 She previously worked as an actress in short films, a free-lance disc jockey, and was a writer for the German fashion and lifestyle magazine I Love You.

 By birth, she is a member of the House of Walderdorff, a German noble family of Comital rank, and a descendant of the Löwenstein-Wertheim-Rosenberg branch of the House of Wittelsbach.
-Through her marriage to Barron Nicholas Hilton II, she is now a member of the Hilton family.
+Through her marriage to Barron Nicholas Hilton II, she became a member of the Hilton family.

 Early life and ancestry

 Countess Tessa von Walderdorff was born on 20 February 1994 in New York City, as the elder daughter of photographer and artist Count Franz von Walderdorff (b.
-1961) and his wife, Anna-Sabrina Brühwiler, also an artist.
+1961) and his wife, Anna-Sabrina Brühwiler (b.
+1963), also an artist.
 She is of German heritage on her father's side and of German, Swiss, French, and Danish heritage on her mother's side.
 Walderdorff spoke French as her first language, and later became fluent in German and in English.

-She is a member of the German noble Walderdorff family and is a morganatic descendant of the German House of Wittelsbach, which ruled over the Kingdom of Bavaria.
+She is a member of the German noble Walderdorff family and is a descendant of the German House of Löwenstein-Wertheim-Rosenberg, thus a morgnatic branch of the House of Wittelsbach, which ruled over the Kingdom of Bavaria.
 Through her father, Count Franz, Tessa is related to King Charles III and the British royal family, sharing mutual ancestry from Francis, Duke of Saxe-Coburg-Saalfeld and his second wife, Countess Augusta Reuss of Ebersdorf.
 As a child, Walderdorff spent a lot of time at Schloss Höfling, an 18th century castle near Regensburg, Bavaria on lease to her family by the Princely House of Thurn and Taxis.

-Walderdorff's paternal grandfather, Count Hugo von Walderdorff (1929-2008), left Germany during World War II to escape forced recruitment into the Hitler Youth.
+Walderdorff's paternal grandfather, Count Hugo von Walderdorff (1929–2008), left Germany during World War II to escape forced recruitment into the Hitler Youth.
 Her paternal grandmother is Countess Marie Josepha von Ballestrem (b.
-1936), daughter of Princess Therese zu Löwenstein-Wertheim-Rosenberg (1909-2000) and a granddaughter of Aloysius, Prince of Löwenstein-Wertheim-Rosenberg and his wife, Countess Josephine Kinsky von Wchinitz und Tettau (1874-1946), who in turn was a great-granddaughter of Princess Sophie of Saxe-Coburg-Saalfeld, aunt of Queen Victoria and her husband, Albert, Prince Consort.
+1936), daughter of Princess Therese zu Löwenstein-Wertheim-Rosenberg (1909–2000) and a granddaughter of Aloysius, Prince of Löwenstein-Wertheim-Rosenberg and his wife, Countess Josephine Kinsky von Wchinitz und Tettau (1874–1946), who in turn was a great-granddaughter of Princess Sophie of Saxe-Coburg-Saalfeld, aunt of Queen Victoria and her husband, Albert, Prince Consort.

 She has a younger sister, Countess Mia Rose von Walderdorff.